iled/gsimcli/docs/gui.rst

 ^^^^^^^^^^^^^^^

 The simulation parameters file, in its original format.
-As of **version 0.0.1**, that file will be automatically generated, and this this field is disabled.
+As of **version 0.0.1**, that file will be automatically generated, and this field is disabled.

 Executable file
 ^^^^^^^^^^^^^^^